IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

 The recoverable amount of each store cash-generating unit is the higher of its value in use and its fair value less costs of disposal.
 The recoverable amount of a group of cash-generating units to which goodwill has been allocated is determined based on value in use calculations.

-Head office and central assets such as distribution centres and associated costs are allocated to store cash-generating units based on level of use, estimated with reference to sales.
+Central assets such as distribution centres and associated costs are allocated to store cash-generating units based on level of use, estimated with reference to sales.
 Urban fulfilment centres and associated costs that are part of a store are included in the store cash–generating unit.
 Standalone customer fulfilment centres and associated costs are each treated as a separate cash-generating unit.

 Value in use